bricebai/bricebai.github.io/about.md

 permalink: "/about/"

 ---
-I'm a student at Yale University studying **Computing and the Arts**, a joint computer science and art major.
+I'm an undergrad at Yale University ('22) studying **Computing and the Arts**, a joint computer science and art major.

 **Product**, **user experience**, and **design** are what I’m passionate about.
 I’ve always loved exploring how to create meaningful digital experiences, whether it be through interactive storytelling or visual design.